How to Clean a Bobsweep Robot Vacuum

 Scissors can be useful for cutting hairs wrapped around the brush, but avoid cutting the bristles.

-Step 3: Black vs. Blue Brush
+Black vs. Blue Brush

 bObsweep standard and pethair can use two different main brushes.
 The blue one is better for thick carpets, while the black brush works best on hardwood floors.